 1. Your systems

-• Evaluates identity, scope, consent, and safety under your rules
+- Evaluates identity, scope, authority / consent, and policy context under your rules

-• Returns approve / refuse / supervised override with a sealed artifact
+- Returns Approve / Refuse / Supervised Override with a decision artifact

 3.Your environment